The one blog entry posted much earlier,

 (Thank you)

-Consider: If you don’t know, if you want to save your superiors a lot of money, if you want to suggest what actually WORKS, then why not refer-out a competent craniosacral therapist?
-We’ll take care of it.
-The relief and treatment of a PTSD condition for a craniosacral therapist that knows what he or she is doing is about like breathing while walking.
-It’s that easy.
+The relief and treatment of a PTSD condition for a craniosacral therapist that knows what he or she is doing is about as challenging as breathing while walking.
 And you won’t know this until YOU find out for yourself.
-Why not do a session yourself with a compentent massage therapist who practices craniosacral therapy in your area?
+Why not do a session yourself with a compentent psychiatrist, osteopath, physical therapist, massage therapist, and so on, who practices craniosacral therapy in your area?

 (Thanks again!)